gc-da11yn/gc-da11yn.github.io/src/pages/en/making-accessible-emails.md

 - Always provide meaningful link text so that users know where the link will take them.
 (For example, “[Federal business innovation and growth support for clean technology, 2020](https://www150.statcan.gc.ca/n1/pub/11-627-m/11-627-m2023034-eng.htm).”

 - Put the destination website (company name) at the end of the link in parentheses, for example (Canada.ca).
-This is another best practice for helping the user know where a link takes them—is it an internal Government of Canada (GC) website or is it an external website?
+This is another best practice for helping the user know where a link takes them—is it an internal Government of Canada (<abbr>GC</abbr>) website or is it an external website?
 - Avoid using “**Click here**” or other ambiguous link texts such as “**Read more**” or “**Continue**.”

 ### Bookmarks